Energy efficiency standards can be confusing. A good insulating structure has a low ‘U-value’.

 Compared to double glazing, the high insulation properties of the Internorm window systems with triple heat protection glazing allow an increase in glass area of up to 40% without any effect on the heating costs.

 The use of this type of insulating glass significantly improves the energy balance and thus keeps the heating costs low.
-Furthermore, the special SOLAR+ coating allows solar energy gains and therefore additional heating free of charge.
+Furthermore, the special SOLAR+ coating allows solar energy gains and therefore additional heating free of charge from sunshine.

 Conversion case study: